cuotos/receptionist/README.md

 Here *Receptionist* is running port 80 of the host server, this means you only need to go to http://hostname and not need to remember the port of Receptionist (but of course you can run it anywhere you want)

+#### TLS

+running the Docker container with both `TLSCERTFILE` and `TLSKEYFILE` env vars will cause Receptionist to look to this files for TLS certificate material and list for TLS requests

 ### Additional Containers

 You can add names to ports to make them easier to navigate in the ui.
 To do this set the `RECEPTIONIST` label to `<name>:<internal port>`